 Eating Healthy Benefits

 I look for recipes for preparing healthy food.
-I search online, natural food store publications, magazines, and ask friends.
+I search online natural food store publications and magazines and ask friends.

 I read an article about healthy food.
 I check the recipes and see if they are doable in a timely fashion.
 I also consider the cost but eating well means you and your family will be healthy.
 Benefits of eating healthy mean your family will have fewer visits to the medical doctor.
-My daughter is hasn't had a cold or any illness in three years.
+My daughter hasn't had a cold or any illness in three years.
 My husband has a physically demanding job and is hale as ever.
 I am never sick.

 Inexpensive Meals for a Family

 Family healthy meals planned well enough will not hurt the household budget.
 You can prepare inexpensive meals using legumes, whether canned or dry.
 They make nutritious, hearty soups, dips, and burritos.
 My family loves to eat them up because they taste so good.

 Some say the dry legumes need to be soaked overnight first.
 Should they be soaked overnight first?
 That is a debate, and it is up to you.
 However, I soak them overnight.

 When anyone eats unsoaked legumes, the phytic acid binds to the minerals in the gastrointestinal tract.
 As a result, the intestine cannot assimilate the nutrients, so the body becomes deficient in minerals.
 Thus, soaking the legumes allows the body to break down the phytic acid, so minerals become absorbed into the body.

 I use my slow cooker to prepare chili, soups, and stews.
 It is easy because I add fresh vegetables, spices or herbs, vegetable broth, and cooked brown rice.
 My family eats them up, and I am pretty proud of myself because the meals taste delicious.
-My best crockpot meals are so simple because eight hours later, my family has a main course with a fresh salad and garlic bread.
+My best crockpot meals are so simple because my family has a main course with a fresh salad and garlic bread eight hours later.